-- ☑ (A) Specific guidelines on climate change (may be part of guidelines on environmental factors) - ☐ (B) Specific guidelines on human rights (may be part of guidelines on social factors) - ☑ (C) Specific guidelines on other systematic sustainability issues Specify:
+- ☑ (A) Specific guidelines on climate change (may be part of guidelines on environmental factors) - ☑ (B) Specific guidelines on human rights (may be part of guidelines on social factors) - ☑ (C) Specific guidelines on other systematic sustainability issues Specify:

 InfraRed has established a dedicated portfolio impact strategy, focused on strengthening relationships with our portfolio company stakeholders.
 The objective is to support the delivery of more targeted social impact initiatives for the communities in which our assets are located.
-During the year, we surveyed 66 clients across healthcare and education sectors, capturing valuable information on the challenges they face in delivering services for end-users.
-This has enabled us to develop bespoke initiatives to help address these challenges which we will continue to implement.
-In particular, InfraRed has implemented a number of initiatives to address challenges caused by the cost of living crisis such as food poverty which is a key issues associated with social mobility.
+In particular, InfraRed has implemented a number of initiatives to address challenges caused by the cost-of-living crisis which has intensified issues such as food insecurity, digital poverty, and a lack of equipment.